 Impact of the Nineteenth Amendment

-The Nineteenth Amendment had profound effects on American society, including:
+The Nineteenth Amendment had profound effects on American society:

-• Encouraged women to pursue leadership roles in various sectors.
+• Encouraged women to pursue leadership roles in education, business, and government.

-• Stimulated further movements advocating for women’s rights and equality.
+• Stimulated further movements for women’s rights, including the Equal Rights Amendment (ERA) campaign and reproductive justice.

 Key Legislation from the Civil Rights Movement

-• Civil Rights Act of 1964: Prohibited discrimination based on race, color, religion, sex, or national origin.
+• Civil Rights Act of 1964: Prohibited discrimination based on race, color, religion, sex, or national origin in employment, public accommodations, and federally funded programs.